logo

 Abstract

-The 2023 M7.8 and M7.5 earthquake doublet near Kahramanmaraş, Turkey, offers insights into how large earthquakes rupture complex faults.
-Fault geometry was determined using surface ruptures and SAR measurements, while rupture kinematics were derived from joint inversion of high-rate GNSS, strong-motion waveforms, and GNSS static displacement.
-The M7.8 event initiated on a splay fault and propagated along the East Anatolian Fault (EAF) at 3.0–4.0 km/s.
-The M7.5 event showed bilateral supershear rupture (5.0–6.0 km/s) over 80 km.
-Sub-faults were optimally oriented relative to the local stress tensor for the mainshock, but the M7.5 event ruptured a fault misaligned with regional stress, suggesting local stress heterogeneity and potential free surface effects.
+The 2023 M7.8 and M7.5 earthquake doublet near Kahramanmaraş, Turkey, provides insight into how large earthquakes rupture complex faults.
+We determine the fault geometry using surface ruptures and Synthetic Aperture Radar measurements, and rupture kinematics from joint inversion of high-rate GNSS, strong-motion waveforms, and GNSS static displacement.
+The M7.8 event initiated on a splay fault and subsequently propagated along the main East Anatolian Fault with an average rupture velocity between 3.0 and 4.0 km/s.
+In contrast, the M7.5 event exhibited bilateral supershear rupture of about 5.0–6.0 km/s over an ~80 km length.
+Despite varying strike and dip angles, the sub-faults involved in the mainshock are nearly optimally oriented relative to the local stress tensor.
+The second event ruptured a fault misaligned with respect to the regional stress, pointing to local stress heterogeneity and a possible free-surface effect.

 Publisher